Guri2001/Project-Euler/README.md

 # Project-Euler Solutions
 My Solved problems on Project Euler.

-The Solutions have been implemented in Pytho.
+The Solutions have been implemented in Python